-- (a) ensure that where health and safety tasks are delegated adequate procedures are in place to effectively monitor them and can be evidenced; - (b) ensure that whenever contracts are issued, the relevant contractors have undergone suitable and sufficient Health and Safety training and are competent in the role they will be carrying out and they are aware of and sign receipt of the Council's Safety Policy; - (c) ensure that services which are contracted out conform to relevant health and safety regulations and best practice at all times; - (d) ensure that risk assessments are carried out for work activities in their area. - All risk assessments should be reviewed at least annually or more often if the residual risk is high with additional reviews triggered where appropriate such as a change to the legislation, guidance, working procedures/location, following a workplace accident or near miss etc.
+- (a) ensure that where health and safety tasks are delegated adequate procedures are in place to effectively monitor them and can be evidenced; - (b) ensure that whenever contracts are issued, the relevant contractors have undergone suitable and sufficient Health and Safety training and are competent in the role they will be carrying out and they are aware of and sign receipt of the Council's Safety Policy; - c) ensure that services which are contracted out always conform to relevant health and safety regulations and best practice; - d) ensure that risk assessments are carried out for work activities in their area. - i) All risk assessments should be reviewed at least annually or more often if the residual risk is high with additional reviews triggered where appropriate such as a change to the legislation, guidance, working procedures/location, following a workplace accident or near miss etc. - ii) separate risk assessments must be carried out for young persons and expectant or new mothers;

-- separate risk assessments must be carried out for young persons and expectant or new mothers; - ensure that control measures identified by the risk assessments are implemented and reviewed as part of the risk assessment review. - (e) ensure that regular safety inspections are made of all plant and equipment, machinery tools, vehicles and workplaces take place. - All actions/outcomes recorded; - Strategic Directors are notified of any defects that are found which may result in injury to a person, including details of repairs arranged or defective items removed from service pending repair or subsequent renewal. - (f) ensure staff are made aware that (with the exception of desks, chairs and other home working furniture) use of their own personal equipment for work is not allowed without permission of the line manager which must be documented; - (g) investigate and where possible resolve health and safety matters brought to them; - (h) keep up to date with changes made to legislation, codes of practice, guidance etc. as it relates to health and safety for their area of work and ensure that operational procedures and policies are updated in line with any changes; - take all reasonable steps to ensure that personal protective equipment (PPE) supplied is documented (major items), worn as required and loss or damage rendering the PPE ineffective reported; - (j) encourage employees to work in a safe manner at all times; - (k) follow the Council's Accident Procedure and investigate as required and report all findings to Corporate Health and Safety; - follow any requirements laid down by Corporate Health and Safety and/or the Safety Executive (HSE) whether by Improvement, Prohibition of informal Notice; - (m) liaise with the Contract Monitoring Officer on the effective maintenance of the Client/Contractor Health and Safety relationship and their compliance with health and safety legislation.
+- iii) ensure that control measures identified by the risk assessments are implemented and reviewed as part of the risk assessment review. - e) ensure that regular safety inspections are made of all plant and equipment, machinery tools, vehicles and workplaces take place. - i) All actions/outcomes recorded; - ii) Strategic Directors are notified of any defects that are found which may result in injury to a person, including details of repairs arranged or defective items removed from service pending repair or subsequent renewal. - f) ensure staff are made aware that (except for desks, chairs and other home working furniture) use of their own personal equipment for work is not allowed without permission of the line manager which must be documented; - g) undertake Display Screen Equipment (DSE) risk assessments (on STAN) follow up any actions required in conjunction with line managers; and safety coordinators - h) ensure to carry out an appropriate and adequate health and safety training need assessment for staff their staff and ensure to discuss the identified training needs with the Corporate Health and safety officer. - i) investigate and where possible resolve health and safety matters brought to them: - j) keep up to date with changes made to legislation, codes of practice, guidance etc. as it relates to health and safety for their area of work and ensure that operational procedures and policies are updated in line with any changes; - k) take all reasonable steps to ensure that personal protective equipment (PPE) supplied is documented (major items), worn as required and loss or damage rendering the PPE ineffective reported; - I) encourage employees to always work in a safe manner; - m) follow the Council's Accident Procedure and investigate as required and report all findings to Corporate Health and Safety; - n) Report to HSE(RIDDOR) accident: - i) All deaths resulting from work-related accidents to workers and non-workers must be reported.
+Suicides are exempt. - ii) of staff with over 7day injuries to workers Where a worker is off work or can't carry out their normal work duties - iii) Injuries to non-workers Work related accidents resulting in injury to nonworkers, i.e., members of the public or visitors taken to the hospital from the scene of the accident. - o) follow any requirements laid down by Corporate Health and Safety and/or the Safety Executive (HSE) whether by Improvement, Prohibition of informal Notice;